lbuk/portfolio-website/_portfolio/SubdivisionBuildingsData.markdown

 Binary vectors illustrate whether subdivision has occurred on a floor (Figure 1).
 Non-binary vectors can be used to show how many homes have been added or subtracted on a floor as a result of subdivision (Figure 2).

-This technique could be used by planners and designers to provide a better picture of building subdivision and housing density in cities.
+This technique could be utilised by planners and designers to provide a better picture of building subdivision and housing density in cities.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/numbers_subdivision.png" alt="" title=""/>